 Several other preservation partnerships pertain to the Library's efforts to offer digital access to collection items in order to ensure that original items are not damaged through frequent use and handling as well as to broaden the availability of the Library's collections through online access.
-The partnership with Backstage Library Work's Digital Collection and Preservation Services Division, of Bethlehem, Pennsylvania, for highly technical microfilm, digitization, and other archival-quality reformatting services available onsite and in specialized facilities, while the Public-private partnership with the Huntington Library of San Marino, California, and the American Antiquarian Society, of Worcester, Massachusetts, to duplicate by microfilm Virginia-related manuscript and newspaper collections located in their collections.
+The partnership with Backstage Library Work's Digital Collection and Preservation Services Division, of Bethlehem, Pennsylvania, for highly technical microfilm, digitization, and other archival-quality reformatting services available onsite and in specialized facilities, and the American Antiquarian Society, of Worcester, Massachusetts, to duplicate by microfilm Virginia-related manuscript and newspaper collections located in their collections.
 Other cooperative programs focused on newspaper-preservation include a public-private partnership with ProQuest/University Microfilms of Ann Arbor, Michigan, for the detailed reformatting and preservation of Virginia newspapers, as well as the Library's association with the National Digital Newspaper Project, a long-standing collaboration between the Library of Congress and the National Endowment for the Humanities to establish an electronic resource, to stabilize, conserve, reformat, and provide online access to Virginia newspapers;